|

 Sign up today!

-(For informtion
+(For informtion on

-the right of the photo.
-To
+to the right of the photo.

-join his WhatsApp stories group, see directly below) | The
+WhatsApp stories group, see directly below)

-books of the "Full
+books of the

-Moon stories" seriesby
+Moon stories" series

-Yerachmiel Tillesare
+by Yerachmiel

-available for purchase
+are available for purchase

-in Jewish bookstores internationally, and
+in Jewish bookstores internationally,

-online on various booksellers' sites (Google search on "Yerachmiel
+(Google search on "Yerachmiel

 Michael Tilles" )

-SAMPLE REVIEWS by: |
+SAMPLE REVIEWS by:

 |